-The Lo-Ellen Park Secondary School community consists of students, staff, parents, and community partners working closely together to foster academic excellence and high student achievement.
-Our programs are challenging and designed to provide students with a solid academic and technological foundation for their future studies.
-Our energetic and dedicated teachers constantly look for new ways to meet the ever changing needs of our student body.
+The Lo-Ellen Park Secondary School community consists of students, staff, parent/guardians, and community partners working closely together to foster academic excellence and high student achievement.
+Our programs are challenging and designed to provide students with a solid academic and technological foundation for their chosen pathways.
+Our energetic and dedicated teachers constantly look for new ways to meet the ever changing needs of our student body to ensure their success!